 With all the optimism of the new year, perhaps you’re feeling ready for a change.
 (I know I am!)
 So in this post I wanted to share some inspiration for transforming one of those awkward spaces, and invite you to think about what might be possible if you didn’t just aim to “make it work,” but imagined it becoming a space you truly love.
 To make it tangible, I’m sharing the process I used to design Graham’s nursery, and how it’s become not just a useful and joyful space, but our favorite room in the house.

-And if this inspires you to make some changes at home, I hope you’ll join me for my free online workshop, 5 Secrets to Designing a Joyful Home, which has been updated with new learnings from the year of Covid.
-Spots will open up this week, so if you want to be sure to get one, you can sign up for early access here.
+And if this inspires you to make some changes at home, I hope you’ll join me for my free online workshop, 5 Secrets to Designing a Joyful Home.
+You can sign up for early access here.

 From the moment I saw this room, I knew it was going to be a challenge.
 The house is a traditional Cape-style house, which means it’s a one-and-a-half story, so the second floor has a peaked roof that results in a steep drop to a low ceilinged area on one side.
 This room is also an L-shaped room, which means that angled space is narrow, making it feel even more pinched.